HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

   </figcaption>
 </figure>

-This is more diverse: `pages-css` is an element from TODO. `wix-image` and `wix-iframe` come from the Wix website builder. `router-outlet` originates in Angular.
+This is more diverse: `pages-css`, `wix-image` and `wix-iframe` come from the Wix website builder. `router-outlet` originates in Angular.
 And `ss3-loader` seems to be related to Smart Slider.

 ### Obsolete elements